06/07.12.1944 429 (Bison) Squadron, RCAF Halifax III MZ463 AL:J Fg Off. James M. Prentice

 The aircraft was unable to maintain height and the pilot ditched the aircraft into the sea off the French coast.

-F/O. Lanin in MZ303 AL-R witnessed the crash and remained overhead until a ASR Walrus escorted by two Spitfires arrived on the scene at 10:19 - all the crew were picked up just three hours later, with just one crew member, Fl/Sgt.
+Fg Off.
+Lanin in MZ303 AL-R witnessed the crash and remained overhead until an Air Sea Rescue Walrus escorted by two Spitfires arrived on the scene at 10:19 - all the crew were picked up just three hours later, with just one crew member, Fl/Sgt.
 Copeland, receiving slight injuries.

-The flight engineer from that crew, Fl/Sgt.
+The flight engineer from that crew, Flt Sgt.
 Frederick Platt was killed later on the 1st November 1944 after trying to save his aircraft whilst parked at RAF Spilsby.
-A 207 Squadron Lancaster I PD290 EM-N swung out of control during take off, colliding with a 429 Squadron Halifax III MZ424 AL-Z. During the inferno that followed another two from 429 Squadron's aircraft were destroyed: MZ880 AL-H, NP954 AL-T. Fl/Sgt.
-Frederick Platt who witnessed this, ran to his aircraft MZ824 AL-G to try and save it.
-Started one engine, this swinging the aircraft round, before they could rectify the action, an explosion occurred and blew in the front of the Halifax.
+A 207 Sqn Lancaster I PD290 EM:N swung out of control during takeoff, colliding with a 429 Sqn Halifax III MZ424 AL:Z. During the inferno that followed another two from 429 Sqn's aircraft were destroyed: MZ880 AL:H, NP954 AL:T. Flt Sgt.
+Frederick Platt who witnessed this, ran to his aircraft MZ824 AL:G to try and save it.
+Started one engine, this swinging the aircraft around, before they could rectify the action, an explosion occurred and blew in the front of the Halifax.
 He died on the way to RAF Hospital, Rauceby.

 Researched by Aircrew Remembered, researcher and specialist genealogist Linda Ibrom for relatives of this crew.
-With thanks to Barry Smith (Copeland genealogy).
+With thanks to Barry Smith (Copeland Genealogy).
 Further photographs and detailed crew information sent in by David Champion (Mar 2016).
 Thanks to John Jones for the correction to crew positions (Apr 2022).
 Other updates by Aircrew Remembered (Apr 2022).